ibmdb/node-ibm_db/README.md

 - Python version >= 3.6.0 is required by node-gyp.
 On z/OS, Python 2.7.13 or higher, but lower than Python 3.0, is required.

 - **For Docker Linux Container:** make sure you have installed **make, gcc, g++(gcc-c++), python3.9 and node** before installing `ibm_db`.
 For `root` user, use `npm install --unsafe-perm ibm_db` to install `ibm_db`.

+- While installing `ibm_db` under a container, if you get libcrypt error, add a line in your scrip to install `libcrypt` and `libcrypt-compat` as this library is not present in most of the container OS. f.e. add a line like below in docker script:
+  `RUN apt-get update && apt-get install gcc g++ libcrypt libcrypt-compat python3 make -y`

 - **For Windows Subsystem for Linux (WSL):** Install `build-essentials` package before installing `ibm_db`.